Joystream/youtube-synch/docs/config/definition-properties-joystream-properties-app.md

 ## accountSeed

-Specifies the application auth key's string seed for generating ed25519 keypair
+Specifies the app auth key's string seed, for generating ed25519 keypair, to be used for signing App Actions

 `accountSeed`